da-baranov/AspNetCore.ExtDirect/README.md

 ```

 To see AspNetCore.ExtDirect in action, please take a look at the AspNetCore.ExtDirect.Demo web application project.
 It's a very simple single-page application that demonstrates basic library capabilities.

 # How to...

-## Changing default AspNetCore.ExtDirect endpoint URLs
+## Change default AspNetCore.ExtDirect endpoint URLs

 ```csharp
 public void ConfigureServices(IServiceCollection services)